Yeetface513/yourlostitems.github.io/README.md

 To install and run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/rocketman12435/lostitems.git`
+1. Clone the repository: `git clone https://github.com/yourlostitems/yourlostitems.github.io.git`
-2. Navigate to the project directory: `cd lostitems`
+2. Navigate to the project directory: `cd yourlostitems.github.io`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`